-Adande Refrigerator – Case Study Work
+Adande Refrigerator – Case Study Work (CFD of Refrigeration Cabinets)

 Managing the fluid flow path behaviour within the Refrigerator assembly efficiently can substantially reduce the energy demands and eliminate the formation of ‘warm’ regions that can spoil the stored food.
-Using CFD simulation, a complete three dimensional flow and temperature map can be obtained for any operating environment.
+Using CFD simulation, a complete three-dimensional flow and temperature map can be obtained for any operating environment.
 Once a concept is selected ‘virtual tests’ can be carried out to refine the idea or evaluate the impact of manufacturing or material specification constraints.